-Updated on April 11th, 2022 by Felix Martinez
+Updated on February 24th, 2023 by Felix Martinez

 Real Estate Investment Trusts, or REITs for short, are a core holding for many income investors due to their high dividend yields.
 The coronavirus pandemic was devastating for many REITs, but not all struggled in 2020.
 Agree Realty (ADC) sailed through 2020 with multiple dividend increases, and the company has returned to funds-from-operations growth in 2021 and beyond.

 Agree Realty is also a rarity among REITs in that it pays a monthly dividend.
-Monthly dividend stocks pay shareholders 12 dividends per year, instead of the more typical quarterly payments.
+Monthly dividend stocks pay shareholders 12 dividends per year instead of the more typical quarterly payments.

 We created a list of 50 monthly dividend stocks (along with important financial metrics such as dividend yields and payout ratios).
 You can download the spreadsheet by clicking on the link below: